Guinean rhythms - African Drumming classes in Toronto ON Canada

 Occasional children's classes:

 Do you want to enroll your children in a music class program unlike any other in the G.T.A ?
 We have children's percussion classes that will expand the musical potential of your children in a way you never imagined.
-These classes could be a good complement to other instrument music classes your children are already enrolled in.
+These drumming lessons could be a good complement to other instrument music classes your children are already enrolled in.
 No prior music experience is required.
 Read on for further information about the many benefits of Djembe drumming.

 Djembe drums are not Bongo drums